Skip to main content

 Golden chain tree

-Hardy in zones five through seven, the relatively rare golden chain tree, or laburnum tree, yields golden panicles that resemble wisteria.
+Hardy in zones 5 through 7, the relatively rare golden chain tree, or laburnum tree, yields golden panicles that resemble wisteria.
 Lovely as this plant may be, its fragrant blooms are toxic for humans and animals, so keep that in mind when you handle it.
 This tree can do well with partial or full sun and tolerates relatively poor soil, though it needs acidic soil in the spring.
 It also requires some maintenance to retain its beautiful form.
 When it comes to watering, water it consistently but never let the soil become overly moist.
 When it’s young, its leaves should also be pruned so that it can stay bushy and resist winter damage.

 Topics